 Authors who have ideas for editorials which address issues of substantive concern to the discipline, particularly those of a controversial nature or linked directly to forthcoming content in the journal, should contact the Editor in Chief (email@example.com)Research Papers - 2,000-7,000 words

 Full papers reporting original research can be a maximum of 7000 words in length, although shorter papers are preferred.
-Research papers should adhere to recognised standards for reporting (see above guidance and Author Checklist).All research papers reporting the development or testing of scales must include a copy of the full scale so it can be published as an appendix online; the IJNS does not accept scale development papers which are not accompanied by a copy of the full scale.
-Authors are required to submit written permission from the copyright owner of the scale to reproduce it, and ensure that it is credited appropriately.
+Research papers should adhere to recognised standards for reporting (see above guidance and Author Checklist).All research papers reporting the development or testing of scales must include a copy of the full scale as a Supplementary file at submission stage so it can be published as an appendix online; the IJNS does not accept scale development papers which are not accompanied by a copy of the full scale.
+Authors are required to obtain written permission from the copyright owner of the scale to reproduce it, and ensure that it is credited appropriately and the correct copyright line qualifying the permission to use/translate the scale is supplied underneath the submitted scale.
 If authors want to retain copyright of their scale they can mark it as reproduced with their permission.

 • Reviews, including:• Book Review Articles, i.e. papers which provide a critical discussion of an aspect of nursing with reference to two or more recent publications on a similar topic.
 The Editor-in-Chief welcomes proposals for book review articles, and may also commission them.